 Post-Hospital Care Package

-Sometimes the best gift for someone in the hospital is the one that comes after they’ve gone home.
-Make a post-hospital care package for your friend or family member and drop it off when they’ve returned home.
+Sometimes the best gift for someone in the hospital is the one that comes after they’ve gone home or to a rehabilitation center.
+Make a post-hospital care package for your friend or family member and drop it off when they’ve arrived.

-Include common, everyday things to save them or their caregiver a trip to the store.
+Include common, everyday things to save them or their caregiver a trip to the store when they get home.
 It’s also a good idea to include germ-killing hygiene items for visitors to use.
 Some ideas include:

 - Dishwashing soap